About Our Counselors at LifePaths Counseling CenterProfessional Counselor Bios, Photos, and Locations Served.

 I am so proud and grateful to be the Director of this group of exceptional people!

 I have been in the field of counseling since 2005, working with adults, teens, and couples in both a private setting at LifePaths Counseling Center and working for a mental health agency in the Littleton area.
-Since 2012, I’ve expanded LifePaths to include additional counselors to be able to serve more people in our Littleton/Ken Caryl community.
-In 2017, we’ve also added another location in the Denver Tech Center to allow our counselors to serve the south Denver metro area.
+Since 2012, I’ve expanded LifePaths to include additional counselors to be able to serve more people in our Littleton/Ken Caryl/Columbine community.
+In 2017, we added another location in the Denver Tech Center to allow our counselors to serve the south Denver metro area.
 At the beginning of 2019, we expanded to be able to also see clients in two Denver locations.

 I obtained my Master of Arts degree in Community Counseling from Regis University.
 I am licensed in the State of Colorado as a Licensed Professional Counselor (CO LPC #6143).